Hem0Goblin/Calculator/README.md

 ------------------------------

-Download all files, otherwise program won't work properly, or just download and run 'Calculator Installer.exe', it will create others.
-If python3 is not installed in your computer program won't work.
+Download all files, otherwise program won't work properly,\n or just download and run 'Calculator Installer.exe', it will create others.\n If python3 is not installed in your computer program won't work.\n

 ------------------------------